 7. Don’t Send Content Too Often

 Be careful about sending content too often.
 You know the people who send content three or four times a day; it is irritating and even if they do offer something good you stop reading.
 You get sick of it and just don’t read and eventually you unsubscribe.
 You don’t want that to happen so tread carefully here.

 Conversely, it’s important to avoid not sending content to your audience enough.
 Before the first person signs up, you can have your autoresponder filled with enough content to go out at least for one year, which equals out to one piece of content a week.
 That’s 52 evergreen pieces of content!
 That content should fit your audience and promote the products you have now and know you’ll have for a long time.
 Then you can add fresh content to go out once or twice a week that is new, if you choose to.

 Now back to the real world: That sounds damn near impossible doesn’t it?
 Don’t worry, it IS DOABLE if you map out your content and products you want to sell in advance.
 If you don’t have enough content to fill out a yearly calendar, don’t worry.
 Get started with 2-3 weeks and grow from there.

 9. Study Your Metrics

 Finally, it’s really important that you study your metrics.
 If you don’t know who is opening, how many are opening, when they’re opening and what happens when they click through to follow your call to action, then you won’t know if what you’re doing works or not.
-You should be aware of whether or not your work is really producing a response.
+When you put forth the effort to build an email list, it should be function as a part of your sales strategy.
+You need to know if your work is really producing a response.